 Crisis management includes measures to identify, acquire, and plan the use of the resources needed to anticipate, prevent, and/or resolve a threat or act of terrorism.
 The laws of the United States assign primary authority to the USDHS to prevent and respond to acts of terrorism.
-State and local governments provide assistance as required.
+State and local governments aid as required.
 Crisis management is predominantly a law enforcement response.

-5.1.8 Severe Winds (Likely/Moderate)
+5.1.8 Severe Winds